denten-books/plain-text/main.md

 *morphe* (shape), and *phainomena* (appearance).
 Compare for example the translations from Plato's *Timaeus*.
 In the dialog, Timaeus, the titular character, explains the nature of the physical world.
-In a passage that anticipates the famous "molten wax" analagy in Descartes, Timaeus notices that some elements, like water, change their appearance (*φανταζομένων*) while remaining essentially the same substance.
+In a passage that anticipates the famous "molten wax" analogy in Descartes, Timaeus notices that some elements, like water, change their appearance (*φανταζομένων*) while remaining essentially the same substance.
 Benjamin Jowett translates the
 passage: